When Spoof Detectors Travel: Evaluation Across 66 Languages in the Low-Resource Language Spoofing Corpus: Introduction

 A comparatively underexplored axis of domain shift is language mismatch.
 Many widely used public resources are dominated by a small set of high-resource languages\cite{asvspoof2019,asvspoof2021,asvspoof5,add2022,mlaad,indicsynth,survey_deepfake}, which may encourage CMs to rely on language- or phonotactics-correlated artifacts rather than spoofing-specific cues.
 Recent work reports consistent degradation when CMs trained on one language are evaluated on others, suggesting that language identity can act as a latent bias factor and impede cross-lingual transfer \cite{lang_mismatch,crosslingual_bias}.
 This matters operationally because spoofing tools are increasingly multilingual, while deployed CMs often face linguistically heterogeneous audio, making cross-lingual evaluation and robustness more important than what is currently specified in many benchmarks.

-To address this gap, we introduce LRL-Spoof, a large-scale multilingual synthetic-speech corpus designed to evaluate spoofing CMs under language mismatch, with particular emphasis on low-resource languages under our operational definition.
-LRL-Spoof comprises 2,732 hours of audio spanning 66 languages and 24 open-source TTS synthesizers, enabling controlled evaluation across both (language, synthesizer) axes.
-We also use LRL-Spoof as a unified zero-shot diagnostic: for each CM, we set an operating threshold at the Equal Error Rate (EER) on pooled external benchmarks, then apply this fixed threshold without adaptation to each subset to probe cross-lingual generalization under different languages and synthesizers.
+To address this gap, we introduce LRLspoof, a large-scale multilingual synthetic-speech corpus designed to evaluate spoofing CMs under language mismatch, with particular emphasis on low-resource languages under our operational definition.
+LRLspoof comprises 2,732 hours of audio spanning 66 languages and 24 open-source TTS synthesizers, enabling controlled evaluation across both (language, synthesizer) axes.
+We also use LRLspoof as a unified zero-shot diagnostic: for each CM, we set an operating threshold at the Equal Error Rate (EER) on pooled external benchmarks, then apply this fixed threshold without adaptation to each subset to probe cross-lingual generalization under different languages and synthesizers.